15 Open Source API Testing Tools For REST & SOAP Services

 - Build on top of Cucumber-JVM

-- Can run test and generate reports like any standard Java project
+- Can run a test and generate reports like any standard Java project

-- Test can be written without any Java knowledge required
+- A test can be written without any Java knowledge required

 - Tests are easy to write even for non-programmers

-Check out a quick example on how to get started using Karate with BDD.
+Check out a quick example of how to get started using Karate with BDD.